cwendorf/EASI/docs/README.md

 ### Materials Available on this Site

-This site includes the basic functions and extensions of EASI, along with numerous example showing how to use the functions.
+This site includes the primary functions and extensions of EASI, along with numerous example showing how to use the functions.

 - [**Functions**](./Functions): Contains descriptions of the primary functions and extensions that can be installed or sourced into R.
 - [**Tutorials**](./Tutorials): Contains between-subjects and within-subjects tutorials that highlight the primary functions